Westmoreland County, Virginia

 Westmoreland County is a county located in the Northern Neck of the Commonwealth of Virginia.
-As of the 2020 census, the population sits at 18,477.
+As of the 2020 United States census, the population sits at 18,477.
 Its county seat is Montross.

 History

 As originally established by the Virginia colony's House of Burgesses, this area was separated from Northumberland County in 1653 and named for the English county of Westmorland; both counties are coastal.
 The territory of Westmoreland County encompassed much of what later became the various counties and cities of Northern Virginia, including the city of Alexandria, Arlington County, Fairfax County, and Prince William County.
 These areas comprised part of Westmoreland until the formation of Stafford County in 1664.